MineGame159/shard/readme/base.md

 # shard.base
-Fast class system with support for inheritance
+Fast class system with support for inheritance.
+Cannot call super constructor.
+Constructor is inherited but can be modified

 ```lua
 local Base = require("shard/base")